Hands "off" training courses that set the standard for safely working with venomous snakes.

 - Methods of relocation

 Participation in the venomous handling courses by Save The Snakes, does not guarantee certification by our organization.
 Students must successfully pass a written and practical test to achieve certification.
+Students must be 18 years or older to participate in the venomous handling section of the course.
 Completion of the course does not substitute a venomous permit or other permit that may be required to keep venomous or handle reptiles within your state of residency.
 Before collecting or possessing venomous reptiles, students should contact their state wildlife management agency to ensure no permits are required prior to keeping or handling venomous reptiles.

 - Students whose cancellation request is received in excess of 30 days prior to the start date of the training activity will incur a $25.00 administrative fee and remaining costs refunded.